Kristin Boese

-Kristin Boese (born 1 July 1977 in Potsdam) is a German female kite surfer.
+Kristin Boese (born 1 July 1977) is a German female kite surfer.
 In 2009, she was shortlisted by the International Sailing Federation for the ISAF World Sailor of the Year Awards.

 Biography

 Boese was born in Potsdam, East Germany, on 1 July 1977.
 At school, she excelled in a wide range of sports and became a semiprofessional handball player from the age of 9 in 1986 until 1999.
 She took her A-levels in 1997 and began to develop a passion for windsurfing and mountain biking.
 In 2000, she attended a windsurf-instructor license course and began working as a windsurf instructor in her summer holidays while studying journalism and communication at the University of Berlin.

 In summer 2002, she met a kitesurfer at her windsurf center and within a matter of months had left Berlin and moved to Fuerteventura in the Canary Islands to learn how to kitesurf and become an instructor at the Pro Center Egl.

 She became the German Kitesurf Champion and in 2003 finished in fourth place in the PKRA world ranking.
 In 2004, she became Vice World Champion, winning her first PKRA Freestyle World Champion title a year later in 2005.
 This was followed with further success.
 In 2006, she won the PKRA Freestyle.